-Rock and roll music has a long history of innovators taking risks.
+Rock and roll music has a long history of innovation.
 While this history is well-known and beloved by fans, a new venue in South Jersey is looking to promote today’s rock music.
 With plenty of space for wild, unpredictable performances, the House of Booze acted as a new home for rock music in Somers Point with its first Rock Revival Show Friday night.

 The event was the first of many shows at the new venue on Bay Avenue that will highlight local rock bands.

 Though the House of Booze officially opens during the Fourth of July weekend, the show gave music fans a glimpse of the venue’s potential as a rock hub in the area.